← Back to projects

 }

-The args fields on ToolCall and AsyncCall are intentionally generic: they can carry different payloads depending on the tool type.
-To model this, I added CodableValue.
+The args fields on ToolCall and AsyncCall are intentionally generic to carry different payloads depending on the tool type.

 CodableValue is an enum that can represent several primitive and composite JSON types while still conforming to Codable: